Kamal Salih

-Kamal bin Mat Salih (born 1946) is a Malaysian economist, physician, policy advisor, academic administrator and politician.
-He served as a Member of the Malaysian Parliament for Wangsa Maju from 1995 to 1999.
+Kamal bin Mat Salih (1946 – 6 March 2025) was a Malaysian economist, physician, policy advisor, academic administrator and politician.
+He served as the Member of Parliament (MP) for Wangsa Maju from April 1995 to November 1999.
+He was a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.

 He earned B.A.
 (Hons) from Monash University and a PhD from the University of Pennsylvania in 1973.
-He was a Professor, Dean and Deputy Vice-Chancellor at the University of Science, Malaysia between 1973 and 1985.
-From 1986 to 1994, he was Executive Director of the Malaysian Institute of Economic Research.
+He was a professor, dean and deputy vice-chancellor at the University of Science, Malaysia between 1973 and 1985.
+From 1986 to 1994, he was executive director of the Malaysian Institute of Economic Research.
 He also served as a member of the Prime Minister's Economic Panel in 1981–1986, advising Prime Minister Mahathir Mohamad.
-He was also a member of the Malaysian Business Council 1991–1996 and was Rapporteur-General of the first National Economic Consultative Council 1989–1991.
+He was also a member of the Malaysian Business Council 1991–1996 and was rapporteur-general of the first National Economic Consultative Council 1989–1991.

-He co-founded the International Medical University (IMU) in 1993 and served as its first President until 2001 and as Executive Chairman until 2003.
+He co-founded the International Medical University (IMU) in 1993 and served as its first president until 2001 and as executive chairman until 2003.
 After leaving IMU, he served as economic advisor to the National Implementation Task Force, a high-level group of experts established by the government of Abdullah Ahmad Badawi.
-He is now Professor of Economics and Development Studies at the University of Malaya.
+He is now professor of economics and development studies at the University of Malaya.